What are the Most Common FP&A Interview Questions?

 Name three challenges facing our company.

-Same as above question.
-If asked both questions, pick different points and add some high-level macro issues such as competition, interest rates, currency and foreign exchange, access to capital, etc. A well thought out answer will address both internal and external challenges.
+Same as the above question.
+If asked both questions, pick different points and add some high-level macro issues such as competition, interest rates, currency and foreign exchange, access to capital, etc. A well-thought-out answer will address both internal and external challenges.

 What are the hallmarks of a good FP&A financial model?